Importing package releases into a catalog

 You can import package releases from your catalog from existing projects or from an Artifact Manager.

-If you are not currently tracking any projects with Tidelift, you will want to start tracking a project and import its package files.
+If you are not currently tracking any projects with the Tidelift Subscription, you will want to start tracking a project and import its package files.

 Importing package releases from the catalog overview page